STC: A Simple to Complex Framework for Weakly-supervised Semantic Segmentation: Experimental Results

 \subsection{Training Strategies}

 We employ the proposed simple to complex framework to learn the DCNN component of the DeepLab-CRF model~\cite{chen2014semantic}, whose parameters are initialized by the VGG-16 model~\cite{simonyan2014very} pre-trained on ImageNet~\cite{2009-imagenet}.
 For the training of segmentation DCNNs (I-DCNN, E-DCNN and P-DCNN), we use a mini-batch size of 8 images.
 Every training image is resized to $330 \times n$ and patches with the size of $321 \times 321$ are randomly cropped during the training stage.
 The initial learning rate is set as 0.001 (0.01 for the last layer) and divided by 10 after almost every 5 epochs.
 The momentum and the weight decay are set as 0.9 and 0.0005.
 The training progress is performed for about 15 epochs.
-To fairly compare our results with those from~\cite{2015-papandreou-weakly,pathak2015constrained}.
-Dense CRF inference is adopted to post-process the predicted results.
+To fairly compare our results with those from~\cite{2015-papandreou-weakly,pathak2015constrained}, dense CRF inference is adopted to post-process the predicted results.
 Each segmentation DCNN is trained based on a NVIDIA GeForce Titan GPU with 6GB memory.
 All the experiments are conducted using DeepLab code~\cite{chen2014semantic}, which is implemented based on the publicly available Caffe framework~\cite{jia2014caffe}.